Plain English Summary

 What are the possible benefits and risks of participating?

 A benefit of participating in this study is that an experienced podiatrist will carry out a foot exam.
 If any problems are found, then a doctor will be notified so that treatment can be arranged.
-Additionally, participants will be able to keep the three sets of personalised insoles made for them that are used in the study.
+Also, participants can keep the three sets of personalised insoles made for them in the study.
 There are no potential risks of participating.

 Where is the study run from?